This is most likely not a complete listing. I apologise if I have overlooked anyone, and will happily add anyone brought to my attention.

 Subsidiary company of Tootal Group.
 Imported Tootal brand buttons made in the USA.

 Two Scotsmen, James Burns and Robert Philip, founded this company in 1870 to establish a regular shipping line between Sydney and Townsville.
 They expanded along the Queensland coast and into the South Pacific, including Papua New Guinea, Tonga, Samoa and the New Hebrides.
 During WW2 the company was a major trader in this region.
-Perhaps this was why it was able to tender for pearl Buttons for the Navy.
-It became a major food manufacturer before delisting in 2006.
+Perhaps this was why it was able to supply pearl shell and pearl buttons.
+It became a major food manufacturer before de-listing in 2006.

 COATS PATONS (Australia):

-From the combination of two British textile firms ( Coats and Patons &Baldwins) which later merged with Bonds Industries in 1969.
+Formed from the combination of two British textile firms ( Coats and Patons & Baldwins) which later merged with Bonds Industries in 1969.
 They imported Tootal brand buttons made in the USA into Australia.

 E.C.BIRCH Pty Ltd: